massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

         Storage.set_data("gameWinner", "n");
     }

 The `initialize` function is used to start a new tic-tac-toe game.
 This function is used to instantiate the different variables that will be used to track the state of the game: `currentPlayer`, `gameState` and `gameWinner`.
 Note that smart-contract data is stored in a hash map where keys and values must be string.
-For more details, we refer to the documentation: TODO.

 Notice that in this example, the `initialize` function is public (see the `export`).
 It means that anyone can call it.
 In a real-world example, you will probably want to design a more complex mechanism!